pacha/spekulatio-old/doc/content/docs/index.md

     then they both will generate the same `build/page.html` file.
 So depending on which directory is listed later, one will take prececence over the other.

-The advantage of being able to pass multiple input directories comes from the fact that **different input directories can be assigned different set of actions per filetype**.
+One of the main advantages of being able to pass multiple input directories is that **different input directories can be assigned different set of actions per filetype**.

-For example, imagine that we assign different actions to Markdown files to the directories `foo` and `bar` of the following project:

-    my-project/
-    ├── foo/
-    │   └── page.md
-    └── bar/
-        └── page.md

-Let's say that in `foo`, we convert Markdown files to HTML but in `bar`, we just copy them to the output directory without transformation.
-In that case, the resulting output directory would be:

-    build/
-    ├── page.html
-    └── page.md

-with `page.html` coming from `foo` and `page.md` coming from `bar`.

-Assigning different set of actions to different directories is the mechanism that allows you to use Markdown, reStructuredText, HTML, YAML or JSON files as input to templates to generate HTML pages or to copy them to the final site without modification.

 ### Default Input Directories

-To define the list of input directories that you want to use, you have two
+To pass a list of input directories, you can use the [spekulatio.yaml]({{
-options:

-* Use the list of **default input directories**.
-* Provide a `spekulatio.yaml` file with a custom list.

-The syntax of the `spekulatio.yaml` file and how it works is explained in a later section.
-However, for many use cases it is enough to just use the default input directories.
-To do so, you only have to create one or more of the following directories at the same level where you run `spekulatio build`:
+get_url('spekulatio.yaml') }}) configuration file.
+That allows you to provide any number of input directories and name them in any way you want.

+However, most of the time, the easiest way to pass content to Spekulatio is just using the **default input directories**:

 * `templates/`
 * `data/`
 * `content/`

-When the `build` command is executed, these directories are checked and the ones that are present are used as input.
-This only works if no `spekulation.yaml` file is present, otherwise the list of input directories to be used is the one defined in it.
+When `spekulatio build` is executed, these directories are searched in the current directory and the ones that are present are used as input. **This only works if no [spekulatio.yaml]({{ get_url('spekulatio.yaml') }}) file is present**, otherwise the list of input directories to be used is the one defined inside that file.

 Each one of the three default input directories has a set of actions assigned to it.
 You can place your source files in one or another depending on what you want